LeneMW/Python-Neuro-Biology-Practice/README.md

 # Python Neuro&Biology Practice
 This is a portfolio I have created to practice using Python for data analysis of biology datasets.
-Datasets have been taken from Kaggle or following exercises from: https://neuraldatascience.io/intro.html
+Datasets have been taken from Kaggle or following exercises from: https://neuraldatascience.io/intro.html --> materials: https://github.com/neural-data-science